Human-Like Implicit Intention Expression for Autonomous Driving Motion Planning: A Method Based on Learning Human Intention Priors: Experiments on the Simulation Platform

-In order to validate the improvement of the trajectory planning algorithm's computational efficiency by the decision expectation space constraint, we select the average number of candidate trajectories, the average computation time (including feature computation and trajectory search), and learning performance.
-We conduct experimental comparisons with the DB-ME-IRL method, and the comparison results are shown in Table\ref{table:calculate_efficiency_compare}.
-The experimental device configuration used for comparison is an i7-8700 processor and 16GB memory.
-Our method reduces the average number of generated candidate trajectories by 52.5\% after considering the expected trajectory space constraint and reduces the average computation time by 41.1\%.
+The study also aimed to evaluate the enhanced computational efficiency of our trajectory planning algorithm, particularly focusing on how the decision expectation space constraint influences this efficiency.
+Key parameters for this assessment included the average number of candidate trajectories, average computation time (incorporating both feature computation and trajectory search), and the overall learning performance.
+Comparative experiments were conducted against the DB-ME-IRL method, and the outcomes are tabulated in Tab. \ref{table:calculate_efficiency_compare}.
+The experiments utilized a computing setup with an i7-8700 processor and 16GB of memory.
+Our method showed a significant reduction in both the average number of candidate trajectories (by 52.5\%) and computation time (by 41.1\%) after applying the expected trajectory space constraint.

-Further, we compared the trajectory learning performance through the Average Human Likeness (AHL) index.
-Our method and DB-ME-IRL were trained for 1000 generations simultaneously, and the process results are shown in Table\ref{table:calculate_efficiency_compare} and Figure~\ref{fig:IRL_effect_compare}.
-After 1000 generations of simultaneous learning, the AHL of the trajectories under our method and DB-ME-IRL for priority decision are 0.39 and 0.45, respectively, and the AHL of the trajectories under our method and DB-ME-IRL for yielding decision are 0.26 and 0.57, respectively.
-The learning performance of our method has improved by 13\% and 54\% under the two types of decisions compared to the comparison method.